moka-rs/moka/README.md

 ## Example: Bounding a Cache with Weighted Size of Entry

 A `weigher` closure can be set at the cache creation time.
 It will calculate and return a weighted size (relative size) of an entry.
-When it is set, a cache tiers to evict entries when the total weighted size exceeds its `max_capacity`.
+When it is set, a cache tries to evict entries when the total weighted size exceeds its `max_capacity`.

 ```rust